microsoft/pai/docs/manual/cluster-user/how-to-debug-jobs.md

 # How to Debug Jobs

-This document describes how to use SSH and TensorBoard plugin to debug job.
+This document describes how to use SSH and TensorBoard plugin to debug jobs.

-**Note:** These two plugins only work when the IP address is accessible from customer environment (not cluster internal IP).
-So if PAI deployed in some cloud environment such as Azure, these two plugins will not work.
+**Note:** These two plugins only work when the IP address is accessible from the customer environment (not cluster internal IP).
+So if PAI is deployed in some cloud environment such as Azure, these two plugins will not work.

 ## How to use SSH

-OpenPAI provides SSH plugin for you to connect to job containers.
-To use SSH, you can either create an SSH key pair, or use your own pre-generated keys.
+OpenPAI provides an SSH plugin for you to connect to job containers.
+To use SSH, you can either create an SSH key pair or use your pre-generated keys.

 **Option 1.
 Create an SSH Key Pair**